scipy-conference/scipy_proceedings/papers/ian_kenney/ian_kenney.rst

 After a pull request is opened, the MDAnalysis developers will review the contents of the submission based on the following criteria:

-1. If the required features for MDAKits are met (Section~:ref:`sec:definitions`), that is:
+1. If the required features for MDAKits are met (Section :ref:`sec-definitions`), that is:

    1. Does the MDAKit contain code using MDAnalysis?
    2. Is the MDAKit license appropriate?